MileHacker Logo

 Dining Customs and Etiquette

-• Shared Dishes: Many Korean meals include dishes designed for sharing.
+• Shared Dishes: Many Korean meals include dishes designed for giving out.
 Individual rice bowls come with each diner.

 • Spoons and Chopsticks: Both utensils apply.
 Use the spoon for rice and soup.
-Use chopsticks for side orders.
+Use chopsticks for side dishes.

-• No Tipping: Tipping is not customary in South Korea.
+• No Tipping: It's not customary to tip in South Korea.
 The price shows the full cost of service.

 • Shoes Off: In traditional restaurants or homes, you may leave your shoes at the door.